jasondoyle/Komfy-Switch-Wifi-Password-Disclosure/README.md

 <img src="https://github.com/jasondoyle/Komfy-Switch-Wifi-Password-Disclosure/blob/master/screenshots/getwifipassword-arm.png">

 Going through the ARM assembly of +[Base64 decode:] looked pretty similar to the standard NSData class implementation so I hopped over to scan through +[Base64 encode:].
 Hopper quickly tipped me off to the answer.
-A string constant was printed near one of the assmebly instructions which included all the letters of the standard base64 alphabet, but completely out of order.
-Slightly embarrased for not thinking of some trivial substitution no harder than the original caesar cipher, I wrote a script to unscramble the base64 characters and viola! "chipotlemakesmehappy" was printed on the screen.
+A string constant was printed near one of the assemebly instructions which included all the letters of the standard base64 alphabet, but completely out of order.
+Slightly embarrassed for not thinking of some trivial substitution no harder than the original caesar cipher, I wrote a script to unscramble the base64 characters and viola! "chipotlemakesmehappy" was printed on the screen.

 <img src="https://github.com/jasondoyle/Komfy-Switch-Wifi-Password-Disclosure/blob/master/screenshots/base64encode-arm.png">